-We have statutory policies in place that link to safeguarding and promoting the welfare of our students and these include: First Aid, Health and Safety, Equality, Data Protection, Capability of staff, Complaints, Attendance, Behaviour for Learning and Exclusions, Managing Allegations, Safe Recruitment, Special Education Needs (SEN), Staff discipline, Conduct and grievance, Medical.
+We have statutory policies in place that link to safeguarding and promoting the welfare of our students and these include: First Aid, Health and Safety, Equality, Data Protection, Capability of staff, Complaints, Attendance, Exclusions, Managing Allegations, Safe Recruitment, Premises management, Special Education Needs (SEN), Looked after Children (LAC), Behaviour, Staff discipline, Conduct and grievance Children with health needs who cannot attend school, Designated teacher for looked-after and previously looked-after children, Sex and relationships education, Medical conditions.
 Details of these are contained in standalone policies and can be requested or accessed via our website.
 We also refer to additional safeguarding guidance which the DfE issue.

-We recognise that pupils at alterative provision and those missing education are potentially at greater risk of harm.
+We recognise that Student's at alterative provision and those missing education are potentially at greater risk of harm.